Logo

 In 1986, Oliver Stone directed two films back to back: the critically acclaimed but commercially unsuccessful Salvador, shot largely in Mexico, and his long in-development Vietnam project Platoon, shot in the Philippines.

-Oliver Stone went on to direct the 1995 Richard Nixon biopic Nixon, which received multiple Oscar nominations for script, John Williams' score, Joan Allen as Pat Nixon and Anthony Hopkins' portrait of the title role.
+Oliver Stone went on to co-write and direct the 1995 Richard Nixon biopic Nixon, which received Oscar nominations for the script, John Williams' score, Joan Allen's performance as Pat Nixon and Anthony Hopkins' portrayal of the title role.

-Oliver Stone later re-edited his biographical film of Alexander the Great into a two-part, 3-hour 37-minute film Alexander Revisited: The Final Cut, which became one of the highest-selling catalog items from Warner Bros.
+Oliver Stone later re-edited it into a two-part, 3-hour 37-minute film Alexander Revisited: The Final Cut, which became one of the highest-selling catalog items from Warner Bros.

 Oliver Stone further refined the film and in 2014 released the two-part, 3-hour 26-minute Alexander: The Ultimate Cut.

-In 2010, Oliver Stone returned to the theme of Wall Street for the sequel Wall Street: Money Never Sleeps.
+In 2010, Oliver Stone directed his only sequel, Wall Street: Money Never Sleeps.

-On May 22,2017, various industry papers reported that Oliver Stone was going to direct a television series about the Guantanamo detention camp.
+On May 22,2017, various industry papers announced that Oliver Stone was going to direct his first scripted television series about the Guantanamo detention camp for Weinstein Television.

-Oliver Stone made Persona Non Grata, a documentary on Israeli-Palestinian relations, interviewing several notable figures of Israel, including Ehud Barak, Benjamin Netanyahu, and Shimon Peres, as well as Yasser Arafat, leader of the Palestine Liberation Organization.
+Also in 2003, Oliver Stone made Persona Non Grata, an HBO documentary on Israeli-Palestinian relations, in which he interviewed several notable Israeli leaders, including Ehud Barak, Benjamin Netanyahu and Shimon Peres, as well as Yasser Arafat, leader of the Palestine Liberation Organization.

 In 2009, Oliver Stone completed a feature-length documentary, South of the Border about the rise of leftist governments in Latin America, featuring seven presidents: Hugo Chavez of Venezuela, Bolivia's Evo Morales, Ecuador's Rafael Correa, Cuba's Raul Castro, the Kirchners of Argentina, Brazil's Lula da Silva, and Paraguay's Fernando Lugo, all of whom are critical of US foreign policy in South America.